Askeran17/lawforyou/README.md

 __Footer__

 - In the footer I have placed a link to Facebook, Instagram, Twitter and YouTube.
-It looks beautiful with the bootstraps function.
 The link opens in a separate tab and the visitor is taken to socialmedia he choose, while the site remains open.
 It is very comfortable.
-And above links I placed copyright.
+Then I add schedule of opening hours, contacts and oppotunity to subscribe.
+And at the bottom I placed copyright.

 ![Footer](/static/images/readme-img/footer.png)